We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 Stock Rover is a quality stock analysis software for fundamental investors.

 Although it lacks the investment research capabilities of WallStreetZen, Stock Rover does have a more robust suite of portfolio management features.
-You can connect your investment portfolios, calculate your future dividend income, and more.
+You can connect your investment portfolios, calculate your future dividend income, perform fundamental analysis, access financial statements, and analyst estimates.

-The software also includes Research Reports which allow you to download specific company information with one mouse click.
+The software also includes Research Reports which allow you to access historical data and download specific company information with one mouse click.

 Who It’s For